KeTchUP42/flash/docs/manual/components/triggers/PlayerDeathTrigger.md

  ## PlayerDeathTrigger

- This trigger sets players health points to zero.
+ This trigger sets health points to zero for all players who enters the trigger area.

  **Configuration block example:**